AGgup8/obsidian-dentistry/paediatrics/Extracting First Molars in Children.md

 * Unless there is a clear occlusal requirement or the upper FPM will be unopposed for a long time.

 ## Balancing extractions
 A balancing extraction is the extraction of the same tooth from the opposite side of the same arch.
-For example, extraction of the LR6 is planned, so a compensating extraction would be the removal of the LL6.
+For example, extraction of the LR6 is planned, so a balancing extraction would be the removal of the LL6.

 * Routine balancing extraction of a sound FPM to preserve a dental centreline is not recommended unless part of a comprehensive [[Orthodontics Summary|orthodontic]] treatment plan.
 * If there is **severe** bilateral premolar crowding, consideration should be given to balancing extractions of contralateral FPMs.